NEWS / EVENTS

 Okay, Heather.
 Now all you have to do is put the pot on the stove and turn the burner on low.
 That's all?
 Well, you need to stir it every now and then.
 Why?
 So the noodles won't stick to the bottom of the pot.
 I can do that.
 Heather, I know you can.
 How will I know when it's ready?
 When it starts to bubble, it's ready.
 Really?
 Yeah.
 And then you won't be starving.
 Rick, I can hardly wait.
 It won't be long now.
 You like saved my life.
 I really can't thank you enough.
 Well, Heather...
 Yes?
 I was wondering...
 Yes?
 I was wondering if maybe later...
 Yes?
 I was wondering if maybe later...
 Yes?
 If it's alright to ask, you know, privacy respected and all that...
 Yes?
 And understanding that you don't have to answer if you don't want to...
 Yes? but, I was wondering what you're doing after you eat?
 Nothing special.
 Well, just one thing.
 Oh... well then... never mind.
 Sorry to have pried.
 Enjoy your soup.
 I'll be...
-No, Rick, wait, don't hang up.
+No!
+Rick, wait!
+Don't hang up!
 What?
-You wanna know a secret?
-If you want to tell me.
+Do you want to know a secret?
+If you wanna tell me.
 I do.
 Okay.
-After I eat, I always pray to Jesus and read a page of the bible.
-Really?
-Wow Heather, me too.
+After I eat, I always read a page of the bible and pray to Jesus.
+Oh, wow Heather, me too.

 A Better Way